 Let’s start with WooCommerce Subscriptions

-WooCommerce is free and in seconds, it turns your entire WordPress website in full functional eCommerce store.
+WooCommerce is free and in seconds, it turns your entire WordPress website into a fully functional eCommerce store.
 The best thing about WooCommerce is that there are many add-ons and plugins that are specially designed to work with it.
 So, if you ever wish to add features to your WooCommerce e-commerce website, you’ll probably find an add-on for that.
-Here is a guide on how you can setup WooCommerce subscription to start allowing subscription on your WordPress website.
+Here is a guide on how you can setup a WooCommerce subscription to start allowing subscriptions on your WordPress website.

 Features of WooCommerce subscription for recurring payments